Pweder69/Q3-Docs-indiviudal/README.md

 From [river](https://github.com/rivques/CircuitPython)

 # Reflection
-This assignment was annoying not because it is hard but because the photointeruppters dont work 90% of the time.
-The code was simple to understand as just a debounce and interupt counter and the assignment was only difficult ot the extent of figuring out why photointeruppters dont work how they should  but after that it as very eazy.
+This assignment was annoying not because it is hard but because the photointeruppters don't work 90% of the time.
+The code was simple to understand as just a debounce and interrupt counter and the assignment was only difficult to the extent of figuring out why photointeruppters don't work how they should but after that, it was very easy.